 Detailed Comparison:

 - Santorini is considered one of the most romantic destinations in the world and one of the top destinations for honeymooners.
-For a lot of good reasons: sunsets, views, food, cute villages…what else do you need?
+For many good reasons: sunsets, views, food, cute villages…what else do you need?

 Best Island for Partying & Nightlife: Mykonos

 Why: Are you and your friends looking for a place to party?
 Then you should go to Mykonos.
-Hands down it’s one of the best partying and clubbing destinations in the world.
-It’s the greek Ibiza!
+Hands down, it’s one of the world’s best partying and clubbing destinations.
+It’s the Greek Ibiza!

 Detailed Comparison:

-- Mykonos is considered one of the best clubbing and partying destinations in the world.
-The nightlife in Mykonos is u-n-r-e-a-l and it’s not limited only at night time.
-The party literally never stops at Mykonos City or at any of the beach Bars of the island (including the famous Super Paradise Beach Club)
+- Mykonos is considered one of the world’s best clubbing and partying destinations.
+The nightlife in Mykonos is unreal and not limited to nighttime.
+The party never stops at Mykonos City or any of the beach Bars of the island (including the famous Super Paradise Beach Club)

-- Santorini has a decent nightlife but it’s literally nothing compared to Mykonos…
+- Santorini has a decent nightlife, but it’s nothing compared to Mykonos…

 Most gay friendly island: Mykonos

-Why: Mykonos is also super super gay friendly – not that Santorini is anti-gay, but Mykonos is famous for its gay bars, gay beaches and overall gay-friendliness .
+Why: Mykonos is also super gay-friendly—not that Santorini is anti-gay, but Mykonos is famous for its gay bars, gay beaches, and overall gay-friendliness.

 Detailed Comparison:

-- Mykonos is considered one the most gay friendly destinations in the world, with people arriving to the island since the 60’s.
+- Mykonos is considered one of the most gay-friendly destinations in the world, and people have been arriving on the island since the 1960s.

 - Mykonos even has some amazing drag shows in the summer.
 Priscilla is incredible!